WalletScrutiny/WalletScrutinyCom/_android/com.friendst.strangr.md

 ---

-⚠️ **Caution**: this app does not have developer information apart from Crypt Financial Services.
+⚠️ **Caution**: this app does not have developer information apart from "Crypt Financial Services".
 It also did not list its 'Website' on Google Play.
-While these do not constitute in, and of themselves, evidence of any wrongdoing, it does raise questions about the app itself.
-We advise users to take extra pre-cautionary measures when installing this app.
+While these do not constitute in and of themselves evidence of any wrongdoing, it does raise questions about the app itself.
+We advise users to take extra precautionary measures when installing this app.

 ## App Description